jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Examples of these include:

 * Evidence-based interventions like cognitive behavioral therapy and mindfulness based stress reduction.
-* Peer support in the form of discussion forums with other patients using the app
+* Peer support in discussion forums with other patients using the app
 * Search tools to locate self-help groups like AA and NA meetings
 * Healthcare planning tools such as medication managers and appointment reminders
 * And self-assessment and symptom tracking tools